FAQs

 What is being proposed?

-Marick is proposing a premium Brand Wilde Aparthotel and community space.
-The hotel will have up to 145 rooms.
+Marick is proposing a 145 room premium Brand Wilde Aparthotel and 400m2 community use space.

 Who is the Developer?